What is an Area Approval?

 - Stakeholder Engagement evidence;

-- Notification to Airports (Format of required data in a word document)
+- Notification to Airports (Example format of required data in a word document)

 - Written permission from the land owner or leaseholder – This is to demonstrate you have permission to use the land for the purposes of model aircraft